Solar Panels and Solar Panel Installations in Perth

 Solar batteries are a fantastic investment, especially for residents of Perth.
 Perth has an average peak sunshine of 5.5 hours per day.
 Rather than sending your excess energy back to the grid, solar batteries allow you to store these and access them at times of low sunshine or when the grid is down.
 Solar batteries reduce your reliance on the grid, giving you clean energy independence and drastically reducing your electricity bills.
 While batteries will increase your upfront cost and payback period, over the long run a solar battery can make you massive savings.

+Now, you might be wondering how many solar panels you need to run your home?
 There are a few things to factor in when looking at what size solar system you should install.

 How big is your roof?